This post may contain affiliate links.

 My family loves corn dogs, but I don’t always love the mess you get deep frying them.
-However, I have yet to find a good way to make them without frying that was until now.
+However, I have yet to find a good way to make them without frying that was until these waffled corn dogs.

 The trick to making a good corn dog minus the deep frying is a waffle maker.
 It makes the batter nice and crisp.
 The other tricks you need to know is you need to slice the hot dogs in half to make this work and you need a Belgian style waffle maker to make the deep pockets needed to get the hot dog nicely encased in the corn batter.

-This method is healthier and quicker with less mess!
+This waffled corn dogs method is healthier and quicker with less mess!
 You can then cut the waffles in half and dip them in ketchup or mustard.
-Or cust leave each waffle full and top with chili, cheese, sour cream, and green onion.
+Or just leave each waffle full and top with chili, cheese, sour cream, and green onion.

 - 1½ cups all-purpose flour